South Dakota Laws on Service Dogs and Emotional Support Animals

 • seizure alert animals, and

-• allergen alert animals (for example, dogs that can alter handlers to foods with peanuts.
+• allergen alert animals (for example, dogs that can alert handlers to foods containing allergens, like peanuts).

 Under the ADA, the definition of public accommodations is very broad.
 It includes: